oracle/accelerated-data-science/docs/source/user_guide/jobs/infra_and_runtime.rst

 a new Log resource is automatically created within the log group to store the logs, see also `ADS Logging <../logging/logging.html>`_.

+With logging configured, you can call :py:meth:`~ads.jobs.DataScienceJobRun.watch` method to stream the logs.

 Runtime
 =======